gma1k/snake-ebpf/README.md

 ## 💡 Why This Project?

-This is a hobby project born from curiosity about eBPF and nostalgia for classic games. eBPF is incredibly powerful, it's used in production systems for monitoring, security, networking, and more.
+This is a hobby project born from curiosity about eBPF and nostalgia for classic games. eBPF is incredibly powerful, it's used for monitoring, security, networking, and more.
 But it can also be fun!
 This project shows that kernel programming doesn't have to be intimidating, and sometimes the best way to learn is by building something you enjoy.

 ## 🤝 Contributing